/user/index/surname("Johnson",<userID:int>)

 f80 |

 FQL queries may write a single key-value, read/clear one or more key-values, or list/remove directories.
-Although all queries resemble key-values, their tokens imply one of the above operations.
+As stated earlier, all queries resemble key-values, and the tokens within said key-values imply which of the above operations is executed.

 FQL attempts to decode the value as each of the types listed in the variable, stopping at first success.
 If the value cannot be decoded, the key-value does not match the schema.